 When de Gaulle left, he wrote with the economy of a military man just one word in the visitors’ book — “Excellent”.

 American President John.
 F. Kennedy's Visit to Ireland

-Former American President John Fitzgerald Kennedy, was a son of two families whose roots stretched back to Ireland.
+Former American President John Fitzgerald Kennedy was a son of two families whose roots stretched back to Ireland.
 The Fitzgerald family were from County Limerick in western Ireland.
 Between 1846 and 1855, some of the Fitzgeralds migrated to America to escape the devastating potato famine.
 During the same period that the Fitzgeralds migrated to America, Patrick Kennedy, a cooper, left his ancestral home in Dunganstown, County Wexford, and sailed for the United States.

-During his visit to Ireland in 1963 President Kennedy visited his ancestral homestead, a small croft building and farm near New Ross in County Wexford.
+During his visit to Ireland in 1963, President Kennedy visited his ancestral homestead, a small croft building and farm near New Ross in County Wexford.
 Tea had been laid out on trestle tables in the yard and a banner declared "Welcome home, Mr President".
-The president spent about an hour chatting with his Irish family, cut a large cake and with teacup in hand said: "I want to drink a cup of tea to all those Kennedys who went and all those Kennedys who stayed."
+The president spent about an hour chatting with his Irish family, cut a large cake and with a teacup in hand said: "I want to drink a cup of tea to all those Kennedys who went and all those Kennedys who stayed."

 The Kennedy Homestead is now a unique Cultural Museum and Visitor Centre and well worth a visit for those interested in the history of the Kennedy family and Irish-American history in general.